 Dunton lunch/soak/fish fee: $195/pp, + guide

-If we judge rivers by their beauty, exclusivity, accessibility and the quality of their trout, the West Fork on Cresto Ranch would earn perfect scores.
-On the last count, it would be hard to imagine another river of this size with the size, quality and variety of Cresto’s trout.
+If we judge rivers by their beauty, exclusivity, accessibility and the quality of their trout, the West Fork on the Dunton River Camp would earn perfect scores.
+On the last count, it would be hard to imagine another river of this size with equal size, quality and variety of trout.
 Rainbow trout are the predominant species, but brown trout are also abundant, along with the occasional cutthroat and brook trout.
 The angler may catch fish of any size, but trout in the 16”-20” range are common on this exclusive stretch of river.

 Fish Creek Ranch (West Fork Dolores)